List of When Life Gives You Tangerines characters: Park Young-beom

 Park Young-beom is Geum-myeong's first love.
-He graduated from Seoul National University Law School and met Geum-myeong at the college entrance ceremony.
-They had an on-and-off relationship lasting seven years, including a long-distance phase during his military service and a student exchange program in the United States.
+A graduate of Seoul National University Law School, he first met Geum-myeong at their college entrance ceremony.
+The two maintained an on-and-off relationship for seven years, which included periods of long-distance during his military service and a student exchange program in the United States.

-He pressured Geum-myeong to marry him several times and they eventually became engaged after both already graduated.
-However, Geum-myeong ended the engagement due to his mother's cruelty, including insults directed at Geum-myeong and her parents.
-After a year of on-and-off reconciliation, they ultimately broke up on his birthday.
+Following their graduation, Park pressured Geum-myeong to marry him on several occasions, and the couple eventually became engaged.
+However, Geum-myeong terminated the engagement due to the behavior of Park's mother, who directed insults and cruelty toward both Geum-myeong and her parents.
+After a year of attempted reconciliations, the couple permanently separated on Park's birthday.

-Park later married someone from a prestigious family.
-Despite his affluent background, he appeared trapped in a loveless marriage and blamed his mother for his unhappiness.
-On the day of Geum-myeong and Chung-seop's wedding, he secretly visited Geum-myeong, seeing her in a beautiful wedding dress, smiling and talking with a friend.
-He laughed sadly, fulfilling his promise to see her in a wedding dress, and then left.
+Park later entered into a marriage with an individual from a prestigious family.
+Despite his affluent background, he remained in an unhappy, loveless marriage and blamed his mother for his dissatisfaction.
+On the day of Geum-myeong's wedding to Chung-seop, Park secretly visited the venue and observed Geum-myeong in her wedding dress.
+After seeing her smiling and talking with a friend, he left, fulfilling a previous promise to see her as a bride.
+In the series, the character is portrayed by Lee Jun-young.